ycatsh/boring-fox/README.md

 ![graphic](https://github.com/ycatsh/boring-fox/assets/91330011/336f5cd8-6ba0-479f-a1b0-bd626aa38c59)
 <br>

 Boring-Fox is primarily developed with [JavaScript](https://en.wikipedia.org/wiki/JavaScript) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
 It offers a sophisticated and intuitive browsing experience for users seeking efficiency and convenience, and who are just a tad bit boring.
 With its minimal and retro design, Boring-Fox combines boring aesthetics with functionality seamlessly.
-The theme enhances your Firefox homepage by providing easy access to bookmarks, daily notes, and weather widgets within a single, cohesive interface.
+The theme enhances your Firefox homepage by providing easy access to bookmarks, daily notes, weather widgets, as well as unit and currency conversion within a single, cohesive interface.
 <br>
 <br>
 <div align="center">